Butcombe Trail Ultra, 56 miles (BTU56)

-A single-day race starting at 8:00am on Saturday 27 April 2019.
+A single-day race starting at 8:00am.
 We will be running clockwise from The Swan in Rowberrow (BS25 1QL) on the Northern side of the circuit.
-The route is 50 miles with around 2000m ascent and earns 3 ITRA / UTMB points (confirmed for 2019).
+The route is 50 miles with around 2000m ascent and earns 3 UTMB points.

 Feel free to get out on the course before race day to check out the route.
 It’s a beautiful course on public footpaths and there are plenty of lovely Butcombe country pubs on the route.
 If you visit one of the pubs on a recce, please be sure to mention the race.
 There are details of all the pubs and suggested recce routes here.

 All entrants must have run a marathon since 1 Jan 2021.
 This doesn’t need to have been in a formal race, it could have been a 26+ mile training run.
 You will not need to provide proof of this, we trust you to tell the truth.